Professor of Economics

 “The Role of the Policy Advisor: An Insider’s Look (review).”
 Canadian Public Policy, vol. 35 no. 4, 2009, pp. 518-519.
 Project MUSE, doi:10.1353/cpp.0.0043

-(new!)
-Persuasion bias in science: An experiment on strategic sample selection, joint with Arianna Degan and Huan Xie.
+Persuasion bias in science: An experiment on strategic sample selection, joint with Arianna Degan and Huan Xie, revise and resubmit.

 Group formation and diversity, joint with Sourav Bhattacharya.